Featured Meteorologist T.J. Springer

 My most memorable weather event…that’s a tough one.
 I have so many!
 HAHA.
 I have to say, with growing up in Central Maryland, the one that stands out the most is Hurricane Isabel.
-I was in 4th Grade and I remember being out of school for around a week or so.
+I was in 4th grade and I remember being out of school for around a week or so.
 The news had around the clock coverage of the storm as it moved up the Eastern Seaboard.
 I just remember seeing images of the devastating flooding and the storm surge from Ocean City to the Eastern Shore up into the Baltimore Metro.
-Growing up about 45 minutes north of Baltimore, the center of circulation was miles from my hometown but with outer bands moving through we still experienced tropical storm force winds through it’s duration.
+Growing up about 45 minutes north of Baltimore, the center of circulation was miles from my hometown but with outer bands moving through we still experienced tropical-storm-force winds throughout its duration.

 What is your favourite and least favourite type of weather?

 My favorite type of weather has to be winter storms.
 I went through so many snow events growing up with the most notable being the 2009-2010 Winter season.
 We had multiple Nor’Easters that year with the one in February coining the term “Snowmageddon.”
 I have to say, my least favorite type of weather is just rain.
 I’ve never been a fan.
 I’ve always hated the gloom and dreariness on rainy days.

 If you weren’t a meteorologist what would you most like to be?